|ZFIN ID: ZDB-PUB-071108-6|

 |PubMed:||17965052 Full text @ Development|

 Blanco, M.J., Barrallo-Gimeno, A., Acloque, H., Reyes, A.E., Tada, M., Allende, M.L., Mayor, R., and Nieto, M.A.
 (2007) Snail1a and Snail1b cooperate in the anterior migration of the axial mesendoderm in the zebrafish embryo.
-Development 134(22):4073-4081.
+Development (Cambridge, England).
+134(22):4073-4081.